 Similarly, if your child is with the other parent, they will also shower all their attention on them, making the child feel loved and cared for.

-These advantages of a single-parent family can enable a child to get undivided attention, love, and care from both the parents without having to face any negativity, in case the parents do not get along well.
+These benefits of a single-parent family can enable a child to get undivided attention, love, and care from both the parents without having to face any negativity, in case the parents do not get along well.

 Your past relationship may have ended, but that doesn’t mean you will not get lonely.